Lucy Turnbull: Business and community involvement

 Turnbull has also been active in the not-for-profit sector.
 She serves on boards of the Biennale of Sydney, the Redfern Foundation Limited and the Turnbull Foundation.
 She is the Patron of DICE Kids, an organisation created at Policy Hack in 2015 and Patron of the United States Studies Centre at the University of Sydney.
-She is also a board member of the NSW Cancer Institute.
+She is also a board member of the Cancer Institute of New South Wales.
 She has previously chaired the Sydney Children's Hospital Foundation, the Sydney Cancer Centre and the Sydney Festival Limited.
-From 2006–2010, she was a board member of Melbourne IT and before that a board member of WebCentral Limited.
+From 2006–2010, she was a board member of Melbourne IT and before that a board member of Webcentral.

 On 26 January 2011, Turnbull was appointed an Officer of the Order of Australia (AO) for her distinguished service to the community, particularly through philanthropic contributions to, and fundraising support for, a range of medical, social welfare, educational, youth and cultural organisations, to local government, and to business.

-In 2012, Turnbull was awarded an honorary Doctorate of Business by the University of NSW, and in 2016 was appointed Adjunct Professor at the Faculty of Built Environment, University of NSW.
+In 2012, Turnbull was awarded an honorary Doctorate of Business by the University of New South Wales, and in 2016, she was appointed adjunct professor at the Faculty of Built Environment, University of NSW.
 In 2017, she was awarded an honorary Doctorate of Letters from Western Sydney University which she received for her substantial and sustained service and contribution to the University and the Greater Western Sydney region.

 Turnbull chaired the Committee for Sydney from 2012 to 2015.
 In 2015 she was appointed Chief Commissioner of the Greater Sydney Commission, a role she fulfilled until March 2020 when she resigned to work with her husband in their family business.

 Turnbull was appointed chair of the Sydney Opera House Trust, commencing 1 January 2021.

 Personal life

 Lucy Hughes was aged 19 when she met Malcolm Turnbull, who was aged 23.
 Their first date was a dinner with Bob Carr and his wife Helena.
 Hughes and Turnbull were married on 22 March 1980 in Cumnor, Oxfordshire, England, United Kingdom by a Church of England priest, despite Turnbull then being Presbyterian and Hughes Roman Catholic.
 After two miscarriages, Lucy and Malcolm Turnbull had two children, Alex (b.
 1982) and Daisy (b.
 1985).
 Malcolm Turnbull was a member of the House of Representatives for Wentworth between 2004 and 2018, representing the Liberal Party.
-He had two stints as the party's leader, and in that capacity, in his second term served as the 29th Prime Minister of Australia, in the Turnbull Government.
+He had two stints as the party's leader, and in that capacity, in his second term served as the 29th Prime Minister of Australia, in the Turnbull government.

 During her husband's term as prime minister, the couple resided at The Lodge.
-They own properties in Sydney, the Hunter Valley and an apartment in Canberra.
+They own properties in Point Piper, the Hunter Valley and an apartment in Canberra.
 They also own an apartment in New York City.